Protection of Edge transport in Quantum Spin Hall samples: Spin-Symmetry Based General Approach and Examples: QSH systems with spin axial symmetry of electrons

-{\it Example 1: Helical modes interacting with a Kondo-Heisen\-berg array}.
-Consider the helical edge modes which interact with the KI array, see Fig.\ref{KHLSetUp}.
-The total Hamiltonian, $ \hat{H}_{\rm full} = \hat{H}_0 + \hat{H}_H + \hat{H}_{b} + \hat{H}_{V} $ includes the fermionic and KI parts, $ \hat{H}_0 $ and $ \hat{H}_H $, respectively, and the voltage source part $ \hat{H}_{V} $ which depends only on the fermionic operators. $ \hat{H}_{b} $ is the Hamiltonian of the fermion-KI interaction which originates from backscattering induced by KIs.
+The total Hamiltonian describing the helical edge modes, which interact with the KHA (see Fig.\ref{KHLSetUp}), is $ \hat{H}_{\rm full} = \hat{H}_0 + \hat{H}_H + \hat{H}_{b} + \hat{H}_{V} $.
+It includes the fermionic and MI parts, $ \hat{H}_0 $ and $ \hat{H}_H $, respectively, and the voltage source part $ \hat{H}_{V} $ which depends only on the fermionic operators. $ \hat{H}_{b} $ is the Hamiltonian of the fermion-MI interaction which describes backscattering induced by MIs.
 In the spin-conserved setup, it reads as follows:

-Here the sum runs over KI positions $ x_j $, $ \, J_{K} \, $ is the position dependent coupling constant between the KIs and the fermions; $ \, \hS^{\pm}_j = e^{\pm 2 i k_F x_j} ( \hS_x \pm i \hS_y )_j \, $ are rotated raising/lowering operators of the KIs.
-Eq.(\ref{Hb}) corresponds to the XXZ-coupling with $ J_{K} = J_K^{(x)} = J_K^{(y)} $.
+Here the sum runs over MI positions $ x_j $, $ \, J_{K} \, $ is the position dependent coupling constant between the MIs and the fermions; $ \, \hS^{\pm}_j = e^{\pm 2 i k_F x_j} ( \hS_x \pm i \hS_y )_j \, $ are rotated raising/lowering operators of the MIs.
+Eq.(\ref{Hb}) corresponds to the U(1)-symmetric XXZ-coupling with $ J_{K} = J_K^{(x)} = J_K^{(y)} $.
 To simplify discussion of this example, we take into account neither electron-electron interactions nor forward-scattering generated by the component $ J_K^{(z)} $ though including them is straightforward and does not change our conclusions.

-The spin Hamiltonian $ \hat H_H $ describes the direct Heisenberg exchange interaction between the z-components of the KI spins:
+The spin Hamiltonian $ \hat H_H $ describes the direct Heisenberg exchange interaction (of quantum Ising type) between the z-components of the MI spins:

 where $ J_H $ is the position dependent coupling constant.
 For concreteness, we have chosen the exchange interaction between nearest neighbors.
 The inter-impurity distance $ \xi_s(j) = x_{j+1} - x_j $ can fluctuate in space if the spin array is geometrically disordered.